pacificescape/Free-Only-Messages-Bot/README.md

 # Free-Only-Messages-Bot

-Telegram bot allows you to send messages available for reading only to non-premium users
+Telegram bot allows you to send messages via inline-mode available for reading only to non-premium users

+t.me/freeonlymessages_bot